-I borrowed this scene of Indiana autumn from my neighbor.
+I borrowed this scene of Indiana autumn from my Clay County neighbors.
 In this case, the “grass IS greener ” on the other side.
-I have woods and farmland, he has that and more.
-He is truly blessed, and I for him allowing me to drink in his view.
-This one is “busy” but gives you a snapshot of the colorful season we are blessed with this year as opposed to last.
+I have woods and farmland, they have that and more.
+They are truly blessed, and I for them allowing me to drink in their view.
+This one is “busy” but gives you a snapshot of the colorful season we are blessed with each year.
 The ripple effect disturbed the reflection, but I like it, because it reminds me that in addition to the heavens and the earth, God also created the fishes in the sea.
 It also is humbling because I realize that no matter how hard I try, I can’t recreate perfection.

 In 2017, I retitled the 2014 landscape image “Serenity Pool” for the River City Art Association Juried Exhibition hosted/sponsored by Union Hospital to celebrate its 125th anniversary in Terre Haute.